 After all of the appropriate forms are filled out, the Texas Department of Public Safety, District Attorney (DA) responsible for prosecuting your case, the police department responsible for your arrest, and the district clerk are all notified of your request.
-If the DA objects, you (your attorney on your behalf) will be required to attend a hearing to present your side of the story.
+If the DA objects, you (your lawyer) will be required to attend a hearing to present your side of the story.
 Otherwise, the original orders will be processed, and your records will be destroyed.

 If you are considering filing a request to have your criminal record destroyed permanently, contact The Law Office of Eric Ramos for help.
-We understand the expungement process and can help ensure the proper forms are filed accurately and properly filed with the court so we can get your record cleared.
+We understand the expungement process and can help ensure the proper forms are filed accurately and properly filed with the court so we can get your Bexar County criminal record expunged.

 What Our Clients Say

 “If your looking for a personal injury lawyer, look no further than this law firm.
 They have the absolute best customer service and they are easy to talk to/communicate with.”